w3c/wai-arrm/content/index.md

 - Do you have input on the [Role descriptions](roles)?
 We are particularly interested in feedback to better cover roles in a wide range of organizations throughout the world.
 - Please review the tasks in the role(s) that you know best — [UX Designer](user-experience), [Visual Designer](visual-designer), [Content Author](content-author), [Front-End Developer](front-end).
 Can the wording of the tasks be improved to better align with how your colleagues refer to things?
 - How would you like to use this resource?
-  - Are you comfortable downloading the CVS files and using spreadsheet or other software to sort and filter it for your needs?
+  - Are you comfortable downloading the CSV files and using spreadsheet or other software to sort and filter it for your needs?
   - How might we make this resource more useful for you?

 We welcome your input by email or GitHub from the links below [Help improve this page](#helpimprove)